In this post you'll learn 17 different ways for how to end a presentation that you can test out.

-How you end a presentation is just as important as how to start a presentation.
-If you start strong but flounder and flail at the end, what feeling are people going to be walking away with?
+Because how you end your presentation is just as important as how you start your presentation (details here).
+If you start strong but flounder at the end, what feeling are people going to be walking away with?

 Not a good one, that’s for sure!

 That's why the ending your presentation on a high note is so important.

 1. Call to action

 To share important information, yes.
 But you also want people to DO something with that information.

 And in order to do that, you need to end your presentation with a clear call to action.
 Something which motivates, empowers and inspires your audience.